-- 1.2 APES 345 sets the standards for Members in Public Practice in the provision of quality and ethical Professional Services in respect of Reporting Service Engagements.
-The mandatory requirements of this Standard are in bold type, preceded or followed by discussion or explanations in grey type.
-APES 345 should be read in conjunction with other professional duties of Members, and any legal obligations that may apply. - 1.3 Members in Public Practice in Australia shall follow the mandatory requirements of APES 345 when they undertake Reporting Service Engagements for Clients. - 1.4 Members in Public Practice practising outside of Australia shall follow the provisions of APES 345 to the extent to which they are not prevented from so doing by specific requirements of local regulations and/or laws. - 1.5 Members in Public Practice shall be familiar with relevant professional standards and guidance notes when providing Professional Services.
-All Members shall comply with the fundamental principles outlined in the Code. - 1.6 The Standard is not intended to detract from any responsibilities which may be imposed by law or regulation. - 1.7 All references to professional standards are references to those provisions as amended from time to time. - 1.8 In applying the requirements outlined in APES 345, Members in Public Practice should be guided not merely by the words but also by the spirit of the Standard and the Code.
+- 1.1 Accounting Professional & Ethical Standards Board Limited (APESB) issues professional standard APES 345 Reporting on Prospective Financial Information prepared in connection with a Disclosure Document (the Standard), which is effective for Engagements commencing on or after 01 July 2009.
+Earlier adoption of this Standard is permitted. - 1.2 APES 345 sets the standards for Members in Public Practice in the provision of quality and ethical Professional Services in respect of Reporting Service Engagements.
+The mandatory requirements of this Standard are in bold type (black lettering), preceded or followed by discussion or explanations in normal type (grey lettering).
+APES 345 should be read in conjunction with other professional duties of Members, and any legal obligations that may apply. - 1.3 Members in Public Practice in Australia shall follow the mandatory requirements of APES 345 when they undertake Reporting Service Engagements for Clients. - 1.4 Members in Public Practice practising outside of Australia shall follow the provisions of APES 345 to the extent to which they are not prevented from so doing by specific requirements of local regulations and/or laws in the country in which they are working. - 1.5 Members in Public Practice shall be familiar with relevant Professional Standards and guidance notes when providing Professional Services.
+All Members shall comply with the fundamental principles outlined in the Code. - 1.6 The Standard is not intended to detract from any responsibilities which may be imposed by law or regulation. - 1.7 All references to Professional Standards are references to those provisions as amended from time to time. - 1.8 In applying the requirements outlined in APES 345, Members in Public Practice should be guided not merely by the words but also by the spirit of the Standard and the Code. - 1.9 The compilation of Prospective Financial Information does not, in itself, constitute a Reporting Service Engagement.
+APES 315 Compilation of Financial Information applies in these circumstances.